 Expand

 Many active government programs provide assistance and different forms of incentives to develop power and utility projects.
-Figure 16-1 highlights some of the more recent government programs available to utilities and power companies, as well as related accounting, auditing, and compliance considerations.
+The assistance may be in the form of investment or production tax credits, cash grants, or grants of other assets.
+Figure UP 16-1 highlights some of the current government programs available to utilities and power companies, as well as related accounting, auditing, and compliance considerations.

 Summary of current energy-related government incentives